HDest-Community/Follower/README.md

 ### Weapons
 ---
-The followers have access to the following weapons:
+The followers can use the following weapons:
 - SMG
 - Hunter
 - ZM66